abhiwand/atk/api-doc/src/main/resources/python/model-libsvm/predict.rst

-Make new frame with additional column containing predicted label.
+New frame with new predicted label column.

 Predict the labels for a test frame and create a new frame revision with existing columns and a new predicted label's column.